Wondering if you should purchase NuCore Vinyl Plank flooring?

 LifeProof, previously known as Allure, offers a similar range of LPV flooring that is designed to look and feel like authentic wood flooring.
 They offer a similar flooring selection to NuCore, including designs that are more deeply embossed than standard wood-look flooring to ensure they resemble natural grains such as oak, hickory, and pine.

-LifeProof has a wear layer of 6 mils, which means it shouldn’t pick up any scratches or skid marks under normal use.
-However, it might not be quite resilient enough to protect against the kind of use that children and animals might inflict on it.
+LifeProof has a wear layer of 6, 12, and 22 mils, which means it shouldn’t pick up any scratches or skid marks under normal use.

 NuCore Vs. COREtec